-Peer Mentors begin working with incoming freshman the first week of fall quarter.
+Peer Mentors begin working with incoming freshman the first week of winter quarter.
 Together, the Mentors and participating students develop a plan for success and schedule times to meet regularly to achieve short-term goals.

 Peer Mentors have a direct line of communication to college academic advising staff, and meet regularly with support staff to consult on various issues and questions brought up by mentees.

 The Undergraduate Mentorship Program conducts outreach to invite eligible students directly.
 Students wishing to participate in the program who have not received an invite should email the program at firstname.lastname@example.org.

 Mentees accepted into the program stand to benefit tremendously, as the program offers both a mentoring relationship with a peer, and increased support from the college advisors.
 Participants will receive advice regarding study skills, test taking strategies, accessing key campus resources, time management, and setting and achieving goals.

 Overall, the program aims to increase self-awareness, value-based decision making, and sense of belonging and esteem.
 All of these aspects of the program come together to support university transition and academic performance.